Cirque du Soleil

 - Nice Hat: The Walker's bowler hat.

-- Non-Ironic Clown: The bulk of the Cirques, such as the Green Bird, have appearances and personalities that fit this trope.
+- Non-Ironic Clown: The Green Bird and several other Cirques have appearances and/or personalities that fit this trope.

 - The primary clown duo play out comic scenarios (astronauts, mother with baby carriage, etc.).

 - The Nuts are a four-mime quartet who weave in and out of the action.